 - Total Knee Replacement – Total knee replacement surgery removes the damaged parts of the shin and thigh bones and may include replacement of the knee cap.
 Metal and plastic parts are cemented or pressed into place, creating a new knee joint.

 - Knee and Hip Revision – Also called revision arthroplasty, this procedure is done to replace original, worn-out knee and hip replacement implants with new components.
 It is a more extensive and complicated procedure that requires mastery of difficult surgical techniques.

 National Recognition for Orthopedic Excellence and Innovation by Becker’s Hospital Review

 Saint Francis Medical Center has been named to Becker’s Hospital Review 2012 list of 100 hospitals nationwide with great orthopedic programs.
 The list recognizes hospitals that have demonstrated continual innovation in orthopedic treatments and services, along with patient-centered care and forward-thinking research.

 Selection was based on extensive research and review of past achievements and industry benchmarking.
-Becker’s Hospital Review editorial team analyzed data from U.S. News and World Report, Healthgrades®; and Thomson Reuters, as well as the American Nurses Credentialing Center for Magnet status and Blue Cross Blue Shield Association for Blue Distinction status.
+Becker’s Hospital Review editorial team analyzed data from U.S. News and World Report, Thomson Reuters, as well as the American Nurses Credentialing Center for Magnet status and Blue Cross Blue Shield Association for Blue Distinction status.
 After examining rankings and accolades, the team looked closely at each hospital’s program and conferred with industry experts.

 For more information about the Orthopedic Institute at Saint Francis Medical Center, call 573–331–5593.